Criminal Justice Course Descriptions (CJ)

 225 Criminal Investigation (4 credits; Spring) This course covers the legal, scientific, behavioral, and investigative aspects of criminal investigations.
 Topics include investigative theory and processes, collection and preservation of evidence, sources of information, interview and interrogation, uses of physical evidence and forensic science, specific types of criminal investigations including death, homicide, sexual assault, robbery, burglary, arson, explosives, computer and white collar investigations, and case and trial preparation.

-226 Crime Scene Investigation and Reconstruction (4 credits) This is an undergraduate-level course designed to provide the student with a foundation in crime scene investigation.
+226 Crime Scene (4 credits; Fall) Investigation and Reconstruction (4 credits) This is an undergraduate-level course designed to provide the student with a foundation in crime scene investigation.
 The course is a complete and comprehensive look at processing a crime scene from the initial call to reconstruction of the crime scene for court presentation.

 230 Drugs and Society (4 credits; Spring) This course addresses the different explanations of drug use and abuse and the impact of drugs on the body and on brain functioning.
 It examines the connection between drugs and crime, covering drug-related policies in the United States and abroad, including the war on drugs.
 It examines alternative drug policies, including a discussion regarding how other countries view drug misuse and how they approach the problem in terms of programs and policies.
 Students are asked to critically examine drug policies and programs.